-Collectively the former directors did not oppose a second distribution to shareholders but disagreed with the Receiver's view that \$3.0 million of the total proposed distribution of approximately \$7.9 million was now available for distribution to shareholders.
-The Court ordered that a contested hearing was required and set a hearing date for July 7, 2011.
-The \$3.0 million holdback related to a release and undertaking signed in April 2008 between the Receiver and the officers and directors as a result of the Class Action settlements.
-The holdback provision meant that funds were held back and available for claim by the officers and directors in the Class Action however the Receiver maintained the right to contest any claim advanced.
+Collectively the former directors did not oppose a second distribution to shareholders but requested that funds continue to be held back for the benefit of the directors.
+The holdback at issue related to a release and undertaking signed in April 2008 between the Receiver and the officers and directors as a result of the Class Action settlements.
+The holdback totalled \$3.0 million and was available for claim by the officers and directors in the Class Action, however the Receiver maintained the right to contest any claim advanced.
+Given the directors' opposition, the Court ordered that a contested hearing was required and set a hearing date for July 7, 2011.

-At the July 7, 2011 hearing, the Receiver's position was, inter alia, that the agreement specified that the \$3.0 million holdback was available after December 31, 2010 unless counsel for the former directors had notified the Receiver of any claims for indemnity.
+At the July 7, 2011 hearing, the Receiver's position was, inter alia, that the April 2008 agreement specified that the \$3.0 million holdback was available after December 31, 2010 unless counsel for the former directors had notified the Receiver of any claims for indemnity.
 Counsel for the Receiver noted no indemnity claims were received by December 31, 2010 or subsequently.
 Furthermore, it was noted that all the parties at the time of execution of the release and undertaking had understood that the December 31, 2010 date was intentionally greater than the 6 year period which would have elapsed since December 10, 2004, the date when Crocus shares had ceased to trade.
 The significance of the 6 year period is that it would generally eliminate the ability of any party to commence a new action against Crocus or the former directors pursuant to the provisions of The Limitations of Actions Act.
 Counsel for the Receiver indicated that because no new claims for indemnity had been advanced by the former directors prior to December 31, 2010 or to date, the \$3.0 million should be available for distribution.